wkhere/stackless/Doc/library/random.rst

 .. function:: betavariate(alpha, beta)

    Beta distribution.
 Conditions on the parameters are ``alpha > 0`` and ``beta > 0``.
 Returned values range between 0 and 1.

 .. function:: expovariate(lambd)

    Exponential distribution.  *lambd* is 1.0 divided by the desired mean.
+It should be nonzero.
 (The parameter would be called "lambda", but that is a reserved word in Python.)
-   Returned values range from 0 to positive infinity.
+Returned values range from 0 to positive infinity if *lambd* is positive, and from negative infinity to 0 if *lambd* is negative.

 .. function:: gammavariate(alpha, beta)

    Gamma distribution.  (*Not* the gamma function!)
 Conditions on the parameters are ``alpha > 0`` and ``beta > 0``.

 .. function:: gauss(mu, sigma)

    Gaussian distribution.  *mu* is the mean, and *sigma* is the standard deviation.
 This is slightly faster than the :func:`normalvariate` function defined below.

 .. function:: lognormvariate(mu, sigma)